John Glenn: Keating Five

 Glenn was one of the Keating Five—the U.S. Senators involved with the savings and loan crisis—after he accepted a $200,000 campaign contribution from Lincoln Savings and Loan Association head Charles Keating.
 During the crisis, the senators were accused of delaying the seizure of Keating's S&L, which cost taxpayers an additional $2 billion.
 The combination of perceived political pressure and Keating's monetary contributions to the senators led to an investigation.

 The Ethics Committee's outside counsel, Robert Bennett, wanted to eliminate Republican senator John McCain and Glenn from the investigation.
 The Democrats did not want to exclude McCain, as he was the only Republican being investigated, which means they could not excuse Glenn from the investigation either.
 McCain and Glenn were reprimanded the least of the five, as the Senate commission found that they had exercised "poor judgment".
 The GOP focused on Glenn's "poor judgment" rather than what Glenn saw as complete exoneration.
 GOP chairman Robert Bennett said, "John Glenn misjudged Charles Keating.
 He also misjudged the tolerance of Ohio's taxpayers, who are left to foot the bill of nearly $2 billion."
 After the Senate's report, Glenn said, "They so firmly put this thing to bed ... there isn't much there to fuss with.
 I didn't do anything wrong."
 In his autobiography, Glenn wrote, "outside of people close to me dying, these hearings were the low point of my life."
 The case cost him $520,000 in legal fees.
 The association of his name with the scandal made Republicans hopeful that he could be defeated in the 1992 campaign, but Glenn defeated Lieutenant Governor Mike DeWine to retain his seat.

 Retirement

 On February 20, 1997, which was the 35th anniversary of his Friendship 7 flight, Glenn announced that his retirement from the Senate would occur at the end of his term in January 1999.
-Glenn retired because of his age, noting that he would have been 83 at the end of another term and quipping that "... there is still no cure for the common birthday".
+Glenn retired because of his age, noting that he would have been 83 at the end of another term and musing that "... there is still no cure for the common birthday".